dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ### Environment Configuration

-Let's add our configuration information for Auth0 and Firebase to our Angular front-end.
+Let's add our configuration information for Auth0 and Firebase to our Angular front end.
 Open the `environment.ts` file and add:

 ```js
 // src/environments/environment.ts